yusuke0127/rails-mister-cocktail/README.md

 Once the dependencies are installed, you can run rails s or rails server to start the application.
 You will then be able to access it at localhost:3000.

-To be able to record your mood you will have to create an account.
-You can use a fake email to register.

 ## Team
 <table>
   <thead>